0

 |

 This species looks as diminutive version of B. elegans.
 Deep blue flowers with a whitish tube are composed in beautiful umbels on short stems.
 In the wild stem sometimes is completely in soil, but not so in cultivation, but it is dwarfest of Brodiaeas in my collection.
-Need vernally moist soil with good drainage and is excellent pot plant.
+Need vernally moist soil with good drainage and is excellent pot plant, easy also in garden.
 In wild it is growing on grassy slopes between pine/oak woodland, Santa Lucia Range, California.

 |